authhero/auth/README.md

 - The code is resolved to an access token and an id token using the /token endpoint
 - The id token is validated using the JWKS keys and the nonce is validated.

+## @auth0/auth0-nextjs

+This library currently doesn't work due to a missing state cookie

+The auth0-nextjs library uses the universal login with a Code Grant Flow.

+- The client queries the open ID configuration endpoint (/.well-known/openid-configuration) to get information about the available endpoints.
+- The browser is redirected to the universal auth login with a Code flow
+- After a successful authentication the browser is redirected back to the nextjs callback url (/api/auth/callback)
+- The nextjs api route calls the token endpoint (/token) to get a set of tokens.
+Nextjs generates a session cookie that is passed back to the client

 # Leftovers

 - Add inversify